 The Atomic and Nuclear Physics pole is part of a larger research unit named CESAM.

-Our research activities revolve around quantum optics, cold atom physics, quantum information theory and quantum chaos.
-More specifically, we are interested in ❯❯ the consequences of the coupling between internal and external degrees of freedom of cold atoms, mainly in the context of open quantum systems, ❯❯ multipartite entanglement (its detection, classification and quantification) and non-classical correlations, in particular for multiqubit symmetric states and spin states, ❯❯ quantum chaos in Bose-Einstein condensates, multifractality of quantum wave functions, models displaying an Anderson delocalization-localization transition. |
+Our research activities revolve around quantum optics, quantum information theory, cold atom physics, and quantum chaos.
+More specifically, we are interested in ❯❯ open quantum systems (their description, dynamics, correlations, quantum phase transitions, ...), ❯❯ multipartite entanglement (its detection, classification and quantification) and non-classical correlations, in particular for multiqubit symmetric states and spin states, ❯❯ models displaying an Anderson delocalization-localization transition. |

 ![]() |